-If used with the following date (eg: in JSON format):
+If used with the following data (eg: in JSON format):

-'''

 "process": "process1.doc"

-'''

-3.15.3 Templates in Different Locations
+3.16.7 Templates in Different Locations

 By default, Docmosis assumes the referenced sub-templates are stored in the same location as the referring template.
 In our scenario above, process1.doc must exist in the same location as the master-template.